bluesky/bluesky/doc/source/tutorial.rst

     from ophyd.sim import det, motor
     dets = [det]
     RE(scan(dets, motor, -1, 1, 10))

+In the background, the :class:`~bluesky.callback.best_effort.BestEffortCallback` is computing basic peak statistics.

 A key feature of bluesky is that ``motor`` may be any "movable" device, including a temperature controller, a sample changer, or some pseudo-axis.
 From